Baptisms at St Mary's

 A preparation session is an essential part of baptism and we are unable to baptise your child if this session has not taken place.
 We will, therefore, not discuss a date for the baptism until you have attended this session.

 The Church of England does not charge for baptisms.
-There will be a collection at the service, to support the work of the church, but how much you give is at your discretion.
+There will be a collection at the service, which will be shared between St Mary's and Noah's Ark Hospice, but how much you give is at your discretion.

 Churches are expected, by law, to gain consent for baptism.
 Where parents have separated, we are required to check who has parental rights over the child and gain consent from all parties.
 If you have sole parental responsibility for your child (from a legal point of view), you will be expected to prove this.